-Home > Blog Posts > How to Get a Car Loan When You’re Self-Employed?
+Home > Car Loans > How to Get a Car Loan When You’re Self-Employed

 The answer to this is yes!
 Yes, you can definitely get a car loan if you’re self-employed.
 You’ll just need to cross more hurdles.
 Learn how to simplify this process and boost your chances as you read on.

 Why is it more difficult to get a loan while self-employed?

 Self-employment offers a great shot at freedom by being your own boss.
 You’re solely in charge of your life, time and income.
 Sounds great yeah?
 In fact, self-employment is now much more common as more people are taking the plunge.
 But self-employment also has its own pros and cons.
 One of these cons is the difficulty involved in taking out a loan.
 But why is this also?

 There is one major factor lenders consider before borrowing your money, and that is proof of regular and stable income.
 However, self-employed income is not that stable and it’s difficult to predict how much you earn monthly.
 Lenders do not want a situation where you’re no longer able to pay their money cause your business went under the water.
 This isn’t enough cause to stop you from getting a loan, however, and due to the increased growth in self-employment, more people on self-employment are demanding credits and the finance sector has been moved to derive special criteria for lending to the self-employed.
 Note that there are some steps to take that can improve your chances and make your application process smoother and easier.

 Check your credit